khrisrichardson/salt-states/README.md

 ## Building

-Supposing that salt is setup to use the khrisrichardson/salt-states gitfs file server, and until support is provided for other container engines, the following will build a Docker container image for a salt-master.
+Supposing that salt is setup to use the khrisrichardson/salt-states gitfs file server, and until support is provided for other container runtimes, the following will build a Docker container image for a salt-master.
 Any of the states with a corresponding defaults.yaml file are eligible for building in this manner.

   ```bash
   salt-call saltutil.sync_modules